FHK:Fuji Hokuroku Flux Observation Site

 Automated dynamic closed chamber

-design using IRGA and Integrated
+method (flow-through, non-steady-state design using IRGA and Integrated Cavity Output Spectroscopy

 (CH4/CO2))